Bassem-bk-1220/PreventFoodWasteApplication/README.md

 -  Add the produc in the list favourite
 -  Send message to the seller if you have questions
 -  Update profile
--  Receive notification for the period of the product in promotion.